/data_storage/in_memory_storage.py

 def verify_cache(self, key: str) -> bool:

-"""Verifies whether a cache key exists the current namespace in the in-memory cache.
+"""Verifies whether a cache key exists within the current namespace in the in-memory cache.

 Args: